A completely non-intimidating guide to creating a tone you love!

 Shopping for pedals can feel like a lot.
 There's a million out there so how do you know what's best for you?!
 Here are my favorite places to find new pedals that I want to try:

-- Reverb.com: (their blog is awesome and has so many good recommendations that are always spot on).
+Their blog is awesome and has so many good recommendations that are always spot on.
 A lot of their bigger products have amazing demos and it's also very unbiased!

-- YouTube/ Demos: I love watching the demos on pedal company's sites and from YouTube.
+I love watching the demos on pedal company's sites and from YouTube.
+Usually your favorite guitarist will also probably have a video talking about their gear!

 Note: You may see I have a lot of Fenders!
 That’s because 1) I love Fenders (woo!) and 2) I happen to have chosen them so far in my life!
 If you are looking for another type, I highly recommend Iconic Guitars (they are absolutely amazing with the nicest team imaginable!) and Veritas Guitars.